-Only an exchange administrator, the data owner who created a dataset, or members of that dataset may add, edit, delete, or submit assets for approval.
+If the dataset membership is restricted, only the data owner who created a dataset or members of that dataset may add, edit, delete, or submit assets for approval.

 1. Title-Enter a title for the asset.

 This does not have to match the table name.